sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/01 - Time's End/02 - Glitched Game.md

 The panel burst into colour as she touched it, and she found herself looking at a person in an unfamiliar room, captured on screen as if on one of those sci-fi communications devices on tv.
 "Who *are* you, you stalker?!
 Who are you to come in here and spy on ME?"

-In response, the person on the other side of the screen tried once again to press buttons on their controller in an attempt to skip the cutscene.
+In response, the person on the other side of the screen tried once again to press buttons on their controller in an attempt to skip the 'cutscene'.

 "Oi!
 I'm talking to *you* in there, *nerd!*" She tapped at the screen toward the person as she said this, only for her pointed finger to hit nothing.
 Indeed, it seemed almost to pass through.